Notice of Privacy Practice

 We use medical records as a way of recording health information, planning care and treatment and as a tool for routine health care operations.
 Your insurance company may request information such as procedure and diagnosis information that we are required to submit in order to bill for treatment we provide to the patient.
 Other health care providers or health plans reviewing your records must follow the same confidentiality laws and rules required of us.
 Patient records are also a valuable tool used by researchers in finding the best possible treatment for diseases and medical conditions.
 All researchers must follow the same rules and laws that other health care providers are required to follow to ensure the privacy of patient information.
 Information that may identify patients will not be released for research purposes to anyone without written authorization from the patient or the patient’s parent or legal guardian.

-Medical information may be used to justify needed patient care services, (i.e., lab tests, prescriptions, treatment protocols).
+V. HOW MEDICAL INFORMATION MAY BE USED FOR TREATMENT, PAYMENT OR HEALTHCARE OPERATIONSMedical information may be used to justify needed patient care services, (i.e., lab tests, prescriptions, treatment protocols).

 We will use medical information to establish a treatment plan.